ax1/ai4adapt/security/README.md

 ## Usage

-1- Try the lunar folder first, to test the basic env and understand how enviroment and agents share information 2- Then use the security folder, containing the SecurityEnviroment.py and examples tu use the agent 3- Then extend the SecurityEnviroment as a proxy to the real enviroments
+1- Try the lunar folder first, to test the basic env and understand how environment and agents share information 2- Then use the security folder, containing the SecurityEnvironment.py and examples tu use the agent 3- Then extend the SecurityEnvironment as a proxy to the real environments

 ## How to apply an **well-known** RL strategy